ecmwf/open-ecpds/docs/transfer-modules/http.md

-acquisition.useSymlink = "yes"         # record as symlink (typical for MQTT flows) acquisition.payloadExtension = ".json" # append extension to inline payload files http.mqttAddPayload = "yes"            # use MQTT message body as the file content
+acquisition.useSymlink = "yes"         # record as symlink (typical for MQTT flows) acquisition.payloadExtension = ".json" # append extension to inline payload files http.mqttAddPayload = "yes"            # use MQTT message body as the file content http.isSymlink = "yes"                 # force the symlink detector to always return this value http.failOnEmptySymlink = "yes"        # fail listing if a symlink has no Content-Disposition filename
 ```

 ## Related